MessageSquareSignal

 What Actually Drives Frontline Engagement

-Research from both Gallup and the Josh Bersin Company converges on a handful of drivers that matter disproportionately for frontline workers.
+Research from Gallup, Microsoft, BCG, McKinsey, and academic work on scheduling converges on a handful of drivers that matter disproportionately for frontline workers.
 Not all of them are intuitive.

 1. Schedule Predictability

 Erratic scheduling is one of the strongest predictors of frontline turnover.
-A University of Chicago study on retail workers found that schedule instability was associated with significantly higher psychological distress and sleep disruption.
+Research on service-sector scheduling found that routine schedule instability is associated with psychological distress, poor sleep quality, and unhappiness: PMC.
 For frontline workers, engagement starts with knowing when you're working next week.

 What to do: Audit schedule change frequency by team and location.
 If workers are regularly notified of shifts with under 72 hours' notice, you have a structural problem no amount of engagement programming will fix.